CQCL/pytket-docs/manual/manual_circuit.rst

 We see that the Pauli exponential :math:`e^{i\frac{\pi}{2} \theta \text{XYYZ}}` has basis rotations on the first three qubits.
 The V and Vdg gates rotate from the default Z basis to the Y basis and the Hadamard gate serves to change to the X basis.

 These Pauli gadget circuits have interesting algebraic properties which are useful for circuit optimisation.

-For instance Pauli gadgets are unitarily invariant under the permutation of their qubits.
+A Pauli gadget can be expressed as :math:`V \, A \, V^\dagger` where :math:`V` is the the circuit composed of CX gates and single qubit basis rotations on the right hand side of the Rz gate and :math:`A` is the Rz gate itself.
+This observation allows one to construct controlled pauli gadgets much more efficently.
+See the `blog post <https://tket.quantinuum.com/blog/posts/controlled_gates/>` on :py:class:`~pytket.circuit.ConjugationBox` for more details.

 For further discussion see the research publication on phase gadget synthesis [Cowt2020]_.
-Ideas from this paper are implemented in TKET as the `OptimisePhaseGadgets <https://tket.quantinuum.com/api-docs/passes.html#pytket.passes.OptimisePhaseGadgets>`_ and `PauliSimp <https://tket.quantinuum.com/api-docs/passes.html#pytket.passes.PauliSimp>`_ optimisation passes.
+Ideas from this paper are implemented in TKET as the :py:class:`~pytket.passes.OptimisePhaseGadgets` and :py:class:`~pytket.passes.PauliSimp` optimisation passes.

 Phase Polynomials
 =================